matrixm-code/labex-trial/pandas/challenge-dataframe-with-sales-data/step4.md

 # Data Visualization

 In this sub-challenge, you will create visualizations to help you better understand the dataset and communicate your findings.
 Effective visualizations can make complex data more accessible and easier to interpret.

 **TODO:**

+1. Create the `visualize_data` function in the `visualize_data.py`.
-1. Create a `bar chart` to visualize the total revenue per product.
+2. Create a `bar chart` to visualize the total revenue per product.
-2. Create a `line chart` to visualize the average price per category over time.
+3. Create a `line chart` to visualize the average price per category over time.
-3. Create a `heatmap` to visualize the correlation between features.
+4. Create a `heatmap` to visualize the correlation between features.
-4. Create a `pie chart` to visualize the distribution of sales by season.
+5. Create a `pie chart` to visualize the distribution of sales by season.
-5. Every chart should be applied `xyLabel` and `title`.
+6. Every chart should be applied `xyLabel` and `title`.
-6. Demonstrate each chart using `matplotlib.show`.
+7. Demonstrate each chart using `matplotlib.show`.

 **Example:**